Gesher School Logo

 • Excellent communication, organisation and time management skills.

-• A willingness to become involved in all aspects of school life and culture, e.g. break and lunch times, clubs, school festivals and events etc.
+• A willingness to become involved in all aspects of school life and culture, e.g. clubs, school festivals and social events, parent meetings, etc.

 • The ability to work well as part of a collaborative team.